![]() |

 [Site Editor's Answer]Dennison, I would put the Pella 350 on par with the Harvey Classics.
 I would put the Harvey Classics on par with the Sunrise Essentials.
 So the Harvey Classic series is the clear winner in your match up given the price differences.
 The Vanguard is worth an additional $1300 over the Essentials, but I think that Sunrise quote is too high to begin with.

-Harvey Classics vs. Okna 500Hello, I live in MA and really enjoy your website.
-I've spent hours trying to research replacement, slider and hopper windows for my home and feel like I'm not getting far.
+Classics vs. Okna 500Hello, I live in MA and really enjoy your website and your Harvey windows reviews.
 I noticed you like Okna 500 series with delux glass upgrade, but your review/comment was back in 2016.
 Is your opinion still valid?
 I'm looking for mid-cost windows with a great warranty - which Okna seems to have lifetime and transferable.

 [Website Editor Reply]Mary, that's too bad about the Okna rep. because the Okna 500 is one of the best windows out there.
 Is there another Okna company in your area who can give you a quote?